kingtoad-c/sys/README.md

 - Create your `.devk` files using the provided GUI tool (`devk-filemaker.bat`) or command-line scripts.
 - Double-click your `.devk` files or run them via the batch launcher after installation.
 - Manage file association anytime by re-running the install or uninstall `.bat` files with Admin rights.

 ---
+### down sides

+since .devk logic uses exec to run the script input is not supported we suggest using a gui like tkinter for input

+---